jeffomatic/funcster/README.md

 # funcster

 This library contains utilities for serializing and deserializing functions.
-It provides recursive traversal to discover nested functions and serialized functions, which is particularly useful for embedding functions in JSON objects.
+It provides recursive traversal to discover both serialized and unserialized functions nested within objects and arrays.
+This is particularly useful for embedding functions into JSON objects.

 ## Function reference